How Do Private Student Loans Work?

 - Private student loans usually require a cosigner for undergraduates.
 Private student loans are issued by private banks or financial institutions and require a credit and income check to determine the borrower’s ability to pay back the loan.
 College students often have not established much of a credit history, so they need a parent or guardian to cosign on the loan for them.

 - Interest rate is determined by the lender and your credit qualifications.
 Each private student loan provider sets their own interest rates.
 Private student loan interest rates are determined by each applicant’s creditworthiness and their ability to pay back debt.
-Applicants are also typically able to choose between fixed vs. variable interest rates.
+Applicants are also typically able to choose between fixed versus variable interest rates.

 - Repayment plans vary.
-Federal student loans have repayment plans set by the government and the standard repayment plan is to pay back those loans within 10 years of graduating.
+Federal student loans have repayment plans set by the government and the standard repayment plan is to pay back those loans within 10 years of graduation.
 Private student loans may offer a variety of flexible repayment plans depending on the lender.
 College Ave, for example, has repayment plans ranging from 5 years to 15 years and whether to make payments while the student is in school or wait until after graduation.

 - Loan forgiveness programs don’t exist.
 Private student loans don’t have forgiveness programs that help you eliminate your student debt after working for a certain time frame.
 Federal student loans do have some forgiveness programs, but you have to work in the public sector for several years before becoming eligible for those programs.